 Charles H. Revson Foundation Fellow Dr. Mia Spiro

 Mia Spiro is a recent Ph.D. recipient in English literature from York University in Toronto.
 She received an M.A. in English literature and a Graduate Diploma in Jewish Studies and Advanced Hebrew at York University.
-For her Charles H. Revson Foundation Fellowship, Dr. Spiro is conducting research for her project, “Spectacular Nazism: Strategies of Resistance in 1930s Anglo-American Fiction.”
+For her Charles H. Revson Foundation Fellowship, Dr. Spiro conducted research for her project, “Spectacular Nazism: Strategies of Resistance in 1930s Anglo-American Fiction.”

 Dr. Spiro is the winner of several awards, including of the York University President Susan Mann Dissertation Scholarship, the Social Sciences and Humanities Research Council of Canada (SSHRC) Doctoral Award and an Ontario Graduate Scholarship.
 She also received a Henry and Barbara Bank Fellowship and the Fleischer Award for Jewish Studies at York University for her work on Jewish literature.
 Dr. Spiro is the author of “Between Public and Private Acts: Woolf’s Anti-Fascist Strategies” in Woolf and the City, edited by Elizabeth Evans and Sarah Cornish (forthcoming) and has presented work on the representation of Jews and Nazism in Anglo-American fiction at a number of international conferences.